 By making that value evident for developers quickly, Datadog eliminates my first hypothesis about security being slow to show value.
 My first point about Datadog’s initial product offering catering to developers disproves the second hypothesis I laid out—Datadog’s team didn’t originate in the infosec/security space, nor did they really start out building products to service that need.

-Finally—and I think this is one of the most attractive features of Datadog’s GTM motion—is the fact that typically buyers enter the platform using one of the company’s stand-alone products, see value in it, and then begin to expand organically over time into their other observability products (which I imagine led the team to building for security stakeholders in the first place).
+Finally—and I think this is one of the most attractive features of Datadog’s GTM motion—is the fact that typically buyers enter the platform using one of the company’s stand-alone products, see value in it, and then begin to expand organically over time into their other observability products (which I imagine led the team to build for security stakeholders in the first place).

 This GTM motion is not only incredibly efficient (I highly recommend reading the S-1), but it also disproves my third hypothesis—if your organization is already using the product for log management or your data is already in the tool, it’s an easy leap for even the most discerning security professional to try out that security module and add it to the monthly bill.

-This opportunity for account expansion is one of the key reasons that product led growth is such an attractive go to market model.
+This opportunity for account expansion is one of the key reasons that product-led growth is such an attractive go-to-market model.
 As long as Datadog keeps solving for the pain points of their existing customers and expanding the revenue coming from accounts with product offerings, their Natural Rate of Growth will continue to soar.

 Snyk’s founders come from the security space (with some very intimidating experience in the Israeli Defense Force), but Snyk’s selling point is that it fits security into the development process.

-In this way, Snyk has flipped my second hypothesis (industry knowledge and fear-based selling) on its head by democratizing security and making it part of the responsibilities and understanding of a larger percent of engineers at any given software company.
+In this way, Snyk has flipped my second hypothesis (industry knowledge and fear-based selling) on its head by democratizing security and making it part of the responsibilities and understanding of a larger percentage of engineers at any given software company.

 The company offers an open-source tool, too (with a 400,000+ strong community of developers online).
-This free product allows prospects to see value and get that aha moment in the long term (disproving my first hypothesis about slow time-to-value) and builds enough trust as a result of being open source that it essentially acts the same way a freemium tool would (disproving my third hypothesis around distrust of free products).
-By the time a company needs to pay for Snyk, it’s highly likely they’ve been using the open source code for some time.
+This free product allows prospects to see value and get that aha moment in the long term (disproving my first hypothesis about slow time-to-value) and builds enough trust as a result of being open-source that it essentially acts the same way a freemium tool would (disproving my third hypothesis around distrust of free products).
+By the time a company needs to pay for Snyk, it’s highly likely they’ve been using the open-source code for some time.

-For Snyk, the open source model helps them get around common GTM hurdles that infosec/cybersecurity businesses face when trying to be product led, as it acts as free lead generation for their proprietary features and overall offering.
+For Snyk, the open-source model helps them get around common GTM hurdles that infosec/cybersecurity businesses face when trying to be product-led, as it acts as free lead generation for their proprietary features and overall offering.